 Q: How did you go about getting visas for this trip?

-The visa application experience is more painful then eating a gurgling vat of boiled sheep organs (see our video Episode 2: A Bumpy Ride Down a Silk Road – COMING SOON.)
+The visa application experience is more painful then eating a gurgling vat of boiled sheep organs.
 Not only is it impossible to locate clear guidelines for applying for visas, but each involves a different list of requirements, such as letters of invitation, hotel receipts, flight plans, unflattering passport photos, evidence of life savings (savings? what?), your first-born child and your soul.
 We have enlisted Stantours (www.stantours.com/ca_mn_vis.html) to help navigate this nightmare.
 We are applying for most visas en route since many embassies only issue visas for up to two months before you arrive, which won’t work for this year-long journey.